 In India there are mounting problems for the Janata party government of Prime Minister Morarji Desai.

-In India there are mounting problems for the Janata party government of Prime Minister Morarji Desai.
+Background: In India there are mounting problems for the Janata party government of Prime Minister Morarji Desai.
 The strike which has crippled the port of Calcutta continues, and thousand of tonnes of goods are stranded in the docks.
 And in New Delhi supporters of Mrs. Indira Gandhi marched to the parliament on Wednesday (21 March) to protest at new legal charges alleged against the former Premier.

 SYNOPSIS: The dock strike in Calcutta has brought the port to an almost complete halt.
 Sixty ships have been stranded at the port since the strike began two weeks ago, and twenty more are awaiting to dock in the Ganges delta.
 The strike, by two thousand, five hundred dock labourers, follows a dispute by four hundred merchant navy officers.